 After the procedure

-You may find that you have some discolouring in the tooth that has been treated, although this is less common now as techniques have advanced.
-However, if your tooth does discolour, you may be able to have treatment to correct it.
+You may find that you have some discoloring in the tooth that has been treated, although this is less common now as techniques have advanced.
+However, if your tooth does discolor, you may be able to have treatment to correct it.

 What are the risks?

 It’s unlikely that you will have any further problems following root canal treatment.
 However, if your tooth does become infected again, we can repeat the procedure, although the rate of success is reduced with subsequent treatments.